rish-16/lupus-rnaseq/README.md

-# Studying Kidney Changes in Mouse Model of Lupus Nephritis
+# Studying Kidney Changes in Mouse Model of Lupus Nephritis using scRNA-Seq
 Data viz code for CBB575 final project on gene expression analysis for Lupus Nephritis